mguiagous/oci-blog-fast-tracking-apcertif/README.md

 This guide complements the OCI blog tutorial "**Accelerate Oracle Cloud Infrastructure Architect Professional Certification with Terraform**" by providing step-by-step instructions for setting up your Terraform environment to execute the OCI Professional Certification Lab 1.

-In the future, we'll streamline the setup process by providing pre-configured images allowing you to concentrate on mastering OCI Architect Professional concepts and efficiently managing your lab resources.
+In the future, we'll streamline the setup process by providing a pre-configured image or a docker container allowing you to skip the environment setup and concentrate on mastering OCI Architect Professional concepts and efficiently managing your lab resources.

 ## Prerequisites